CyVerse-learning-materials/SciApps_guide/bsa.rst

      |ems_view|

      ..
 Warning::
         The Variant Allele Frequency (vaf) plot will be displayed in a new window, so please check if pop-ups from SciApps are blocked by your web browser.
+If the plot is not loading, you might need to update the flash player for your web browser.

      ..
 Note::
         The example here is using chromosome 2 only.
 And the vaf plot is pre-configured to display chromosome 2 of sorghum bicolor (BTx623).
 For your data, check the list of genes below the plot and use the options on the left side to select a specific chromosome if there are SNPs detected on them.